![]() |

 These divisions are not meant to be written in stone.
 An advanced child may read out of their age level, or a more reluctant reader may need a lower age book to encourage further reading.
 All of these books are emotionally and literarily fulfilling, and ought to be read regardless of these categories, which are meant only as a guide.

-The books are divided into four formats: Picture Books (Picture), Chapter Books (Chapter), Easy Readers (Easy Reader), and Stories without Words (Picture w/o words).
+The books are divided into seven formats: picture books, chapter books, easy readers, stories without words, verse novels, and graphic novels.
 Picture books does not necessarily mean the book is meant for young children; there are quite a few picture books that I wouldn't give to a child less than ten years old, such as Hiroshima No Pika.

 There is a bias toward the United States because most of these books were published originally in the U.S. by American authors.
 If you want a specific state or country, such as Florida or Turkey, then use the keyword search.